-"Calligraphy" is derived from Greek, it means "beautiful writing".
-No one can deny that calligraphy is beautiful to look at.
+The word "calligraphy", derived from the Greek word kaligraphia, means "the art of beautiful writing, elegant penmanship."
+Typically, when one thinks of something that is beautiful, one thinks of the visual; and no one can deny that calligraphy is beautiful to look at.
 But it doesn't stop there.
-When I write, I hear the scratching of the nib on the paper...a very peculiar, particular kind of music that would have been a dominant sound in classrooms and scriptoriums long ago.
-I smell the ink.
+When I write, I hear the rhythm and the meter of the scratching of the nib on paper.
+It's a very peculiar, particular kind of music that would have been a dominant sound in classrooms and scriptoriums long ago.
+When I am working on a project, I smell the ink.
 Iron Gall ink, which I love to use, has a distinctly sanguine odor (only when wet).
-And calligraphy (not something you do on a computer and print out) can be felt.
+And calligraphy done by hand can be felt.
 The ink, as it dries, dries on top of the paper, making a texture that is unique to this art form.

 We are at a time in history when so much of what we write and what we read is typed and seen on a screen emitting a quiet but ever-present blue light.
 Handwriting is no longer a prioritized skill in school, and I do not believe cursive is even being taught anymore!
 (Correct me if I'm wrong in the comments below.)
 The pace of life has quickened; the amount of noise has increased.
 We have the world at our fingertips, but how well do we know our neighbor?

 With the services I provide through Spire Art Design, I aim to help people connect with each other and with themselves, and to help people slow down and experience life, even for a moment, at a slower pace.